 - The Local Government Pension Scheme for police staff; this is administered by Northamptonshire County Council.
-This is a funded scheme, meaning that the OCC employees pay contributions into a fund, calculated at a level intended to balance the pension liabilities with investment assets.
+This is a funded scheme, meaning that the OPFCC, OCC and Voice for Victims and Witnesses employees pay contributions into a fund, calculated at a level intended to balance the pension liabilities with investment assets.
 The Actuary to the fund is Hymans Robertson LLP.
-These schemes are all pooled under one LGPS pension group. - The Police Pension Scheme for police officers, which includes four pension schemes; the Police Pension Scheme (PPS), the New Police Pension Scheme (NPPS) and Police Pension Scheme 2015 (PPS).
-Both schemes are unfunded and administered by Kier on behalf of the OCC, meaning that there are no investment assets built-up to meet the pension's liabilities, and cash has to be generated to meet actual pension's payments as they eventually fall due.
-Both are defined benefit schemes (lump sum payments and periodic pension).
+These schemes are all pooled under one LGPS pension group. - The Police Pension Scheme for police officers, which includes the following pension schemes; the Police Pension Scheme (PPS), the New Police Pension Scheme (NPPS) and Police Pension Scheme 2015 (PPS).
+All schemes are unfunded and administered by XPS on behalf of the OPFCC, meaning that there are no investment assets built-up to meet the pension's liabilities, and cash has to be generated to meet actual pension's payments as they eventually fall due.
+These are defined benefit schemes (lump sum payments and periodic pension).
 New funding arrangements commenced on 1 April 2006 that required a police pension fund account to be created.
-This account is credited with employer contributions, and any shortfall over retirements benefits paid is met by a contribution by the OCC.
-However, the OCC's contribution is met by Home Office Pensions Top Up Grant.
-If there is a surplus it is paid to the OCC in the first instance before being recouped by the Home Office.
+This account is credited with employer contributions, and any shortfall over retirements benefits paid is met by a contribution by the OPFCC.
+However, the OPFCC's contribution is met by Home Office Pensions Top Up Grant.
+If there is a surplus, it is paid to the OPFCC in the first instance before being recouped by the Home Office.
 The level of pension contribution rates are set nationally by the Home Office, following a review by the Government Actuary's Department (GAD).